Some of your questions might already be answered

 It is always a good idea to register your details with Smartraveller before you depart, at www.smartraveller.gov.au.

-You will find details on how to lodge a claim via our online claim form, or by email or phone on the How to Claim page on our website.
+You will find details on how to lodge a travel insurance claim via our online claim form, or by email or phone on the How to Claim page on our website.

 Always ask the interest rate being charged and make sure it’s competitive.
 Also ask what the comparison rate is to understand the full total cost of the loan.
 It’s easy to focus on the repayment amounts, which might be based on what you can afford.
 You need to make sure the loan is both affordable and a good deal.